google/zerocopy/INTERNAL.md

 Updating the versions pinned in CI may cause the UI tests to break.
 In order to fix UI tests after a version update, set the environment variable `TRYBUILD=overwrite` while running `cargo test`.

+## Crate versions

+We ensure that the crate versions of zerocopy and zerocopy-derive are always the same in-tree, and that zerocopy depends upon zerocopy-derive using an exact version match to the current version in-tree.
+This has the result that, even when published on crates.io, both crates effectively constitute a single atomic version.
+So long as the code in zerocopy is compatible with the code in zerocopy-derive in the same Git commit, then publishing them both is fine.
+This frees us from the normal task of reasoning about compatibility with a range of semver-compatible versions of different crates.